 Albert Ayson, Jr.

-Albert was a former AAPCHO Program Assistant and research intern.
-Prior to rejoining AAPCHO, Albert worked for the Health Center Controlled Network at the Community Health Care Association of New York State (CHCANYS), the oldest statewide Primary Care Association in the U.S. As a CHCANYS Clinical Quality Improvement Project Manager, Albert provided virtual and in-person practice facilitation support to health centers around quality improvement, patient-centered medical home, and other aspects of practice transformation.
+Albert was a former AAPCHO Senior Program Manager, Program Assistant, and Research Intern.
+Prior to rejoining AAPCHO in 2018, Albert worked for the Health Center Controlled Network at the Community Health Care Association of New York State (CHCANYS), the oldest statewide Primary Care Association in the U.S. As a CHCANYS Clinical Quality Improvement Project Manager, Albert provided virtual and in-person practice facilitation support to health centers around quality improvement, patient-centered medical home, and other aspects of practice transformation.

 Albert holds a Master of Public Health degree from Columbia University’s Mailman School of Public Health and Bachelor of Arts degrees in Public Health and Political Science from the University of California, Berkeley.